tantech2904-ctrl/Canary/AI.md

-# AI Design & Reasoning – RegimeShift Sentinel
+# AI Design & Reasoning – Canary

 ## 1. Role of AI in the Platform

-In RegimeShift Sentinel, AI is not an auxiliary feature or post-processing tool.
+In Canary, AI is not an auxiliary feature or post-processing tool.
 It is the **core decision-making engine** that determines how the system observes, interprets, and responds to potential failure conditions.